lanl/MF-LBM/README.md

 * Best practice of running MF-LBM on different platforms:

   1. AVX512 is recommended to be enabled for Intel CPUs that support AVX512.
 AVX512 must be enabled for Intel Xeon Phi processors.
-  2. Multithreading generally improves performance for this code.
-However, for small probelms, if there are already many CPU cores (i.e., an AMD 64-core CPU), multithreading many not bring any benefits.
+  2. Multithreading generally improves performance of the code.
+However, for small problems, if there are already many CPU cores (i.e., an AMD 64-core CPU), multithreading many not bring any benefits.
   3. GPUs require a high degree of parallelism, where a small domain problem may not utilize the full potential of a GPU.
 Recommended domain size per GPU: from 200`<sup>`3`</sup>` until GPU memory full.
 * Contact angle: